Siphon880gh/devbrain/Databases - MySQL, PostgreSQL, Mongo, and ORMs/MongoDB, Mongoose, etc/MongoDb Backup and Restore with CLI - All Databases.md

 show dbs
 ```

 ^ Likely will complain about authentication.
 That's good.
 That proves you have authentication set up already.
-Then backtrack by exiting the shell and using this command instead to go into the mongosh: `mongosh -u root -p admin_hostinger_2024`
+Then backtrack by exiting the shell and using this command instead to go into the mongosh: `mongosh -u root -p MONGO_PASSWORD`

 Exit MongoDB shell: